day8/re-frame/README.md

 and there's clearly a 'V' bit and there's a layer which is 'C' related, and definitely an 'M'.
 How can it not be MVC?"

-Look, I have sympathy for your position.
-But if McCoy were here he'd say "It's MVC, Jim, but not as we know it".
+Yes, that's true.
+But to quote McCoy: "It's MVC, Jim, but not as we know it".

 In re-frame none of the M, V, or C bits are objects, they are pure functions (or pure data), and and they are all wired together via reactive data flows.
-It is just such a different paradigm from traditional (smalltalk) MVC.
-Calling it MVC would just be confusing.
+It is just such a sufficiently different version of (traditional, smalltalk) MVC that calling it MVC would likely just be confusing.
 I'd love an alternative.

 Perhaps it is a RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).

-Or, if we distill to pure essence, DDATWD - Derived Data All The Way Down.
+Or, if we distill to pure essence, `DDATWD` - Derived Data All The Way Down.

 *TODO:* get acronym down to 3 chars!
-Get an image of stacked Turtles for DDATWD insider's joke, conference T-Shirt.
+Get an image of stacked Turtles for `DDATWD` insider's joke, conference T-Shirt.

-## A Mashup
+## Mostly A Mashup

 Not much about re-frame is original or clever.
-You'll find no ingenious use of functional zippers, transducers or `core.async`.
+You'll find no ingenious use of functional zippers, transducers or core.async.

+Re-frame does use Reagent's features in a novel way.
+And we did actively reject
+the current ClojureScript fashion of using Cursors (which turned out to be a terrific decision).

-It does involve using Reagent's features in a slightly novel and advanced way.
-But apart from that minor point, which is really a credit to Reagent, not me, re-frame is a mashup of emerging ideas.
+But apart from that, for the most part, re-frame is a mashup of emerging ideas.

 (For the record,
 one day I'd love to develop something original and clever).